Auburn/FastNoiseLite/README.md

 FastNoise is an open source noise generation library with a large collection of different noise algorithms.
 This library has been designed for realtime usage from the ground up, so has been optimised for speed without sacrificing noise quality.

 This project started when my search to find a good noise library for procedural terrain generation concluded without an obvious choice.
 I enjoyed the options and customisation of Accidental Noise Library and the speed of LibNoise, so many of the techniques from these libraries and the knowledge I gained from reading through their source has gone into creating FastNoise.

+I have now also created [FastNoise SIMD](https://github.com/Auburns/FastNoiseSIMD), which utilises SIMD CPU instructions to gain huge performance boosts.
+It is slightly less flexible and cannot be converted to other languages, but if you can I would highly suggest using this for heavy noise generation loads.

 ### Features
 - Value Noise 2D, 3D